astropy/pytest-arraydiff/README.rst

 If the directory does not exist, it will be created.
 The directory will be interpreted as being relative to where you are running ``py.test``.
-Make sure you manually check the reference images to ensure they are correct.
+Make sure you manually check the reference arrays to ensure they are correct.

 Once you are happy with the generated data files, you should move them to a sub-directory called ``reference`` relative to the test files (this name is configurable, see below).
-You can also generate the baseline images directly in the right directory.
+You can also generate the baseline arrays directly in the right directory.

 You can then run the tests simply with: